DasLetzteEinhorn/AlphaESS_Monitor_Hass/README.md

 </details>

 ## Notes
+Until we figure out how to create the image with github actions, the addon needs to be built on your machine.
+If you reading this know anything about this, help is appreciated :)

   If you have any suggestions, found some bugs or simply need help with this addon, feel free to [open an issue](https://github.com/DasLetzteEinhorn/AlphaESS_Monitor_Hass/issues/new).

 # Credits
 Almost the entire code comes from the brain and fingers of [MarioCakeDev](https://github.com/MarioCakeDev).
 If you like this addon, you can leave him a small [donation](http://paypal.me/DavidPayLein).